 c) It is a big blow when more countries are moving towards multilateral trade arrangements

-e) The major exporting countries such as China and India would get affected as EU is one of the major export market
+e) The major exporting countries such as China and India would get affected as the EU is one of the major export markets

-f) As per one of the estimates BREXIT would lead to 25% reduction in imports by Britain
+f) As per one of the estimates, BREXIT would lead to a 25% reduction in imports by Britain

-g) BREXIT was a referendum which rode on many components-anti immigration, increasing protectionism etc. with this these sentiments are going to increase in other parts as well
+g) BREXIT was a referendum which rode on much components-anti immigration, increasing protectionism, etc. with this these sentiments are going to increase in other parts as well

-j) With BREXIT there have been demands for Scotland exiting from UK
+j) With BREXIT there have been demands for Scotland exiting from the UK.

 Impact of BREXIT on India

-a) India is the third largest source of FDI for UK.
+a) India is the third-largest source of FDI for the UK.
 There are more than 800 Indian companies in Britain.
 With BREXIT, the business of these companies will be affected.
 With the fluctuation in exchange rates, the bottom line of these companies will suffer.

-b) Although the pro exit supporters have claimed that the Britain can sign bilateral agreements free of restrictions any restrictions imposed by EU now, but the experience has shown that it takes a long period to negotiate and sign a new atrade agreement (eg- India and Japan took around 5 years to discuss and conclude CEPA)
+b) Although the pro exit supporters have claimed that Britain can sign bilateral agreements free of restrictions any restrictions imposed by the EU now, but the experience has shown that it takes a long period to negotiate and sign a new trade agreement (eg- India and Japan took around 5 years to discuss and conclude CEPA)

-c) India considers Britain as a gateway to EU, now with Britain opting out, India loses the advantage.
-Hence there is a need to get border free access
+c) India considers Britain as a gateway to the EU, now with Britain opting out, India loses the advantage.
+Hence there is a need to get border-free access

-d) The FTA that India was negotiating with EU will not have the same impact (negotiations are going on since 2007).
-Now since Britain is out, India needs to work on an agreement separately with Britain
+d) The FTA that India was negotiating with the EU will not have the same impact (negotiations are going on since 2007).
+Now since Britain is out, India needs to work on an agreement separately with Britain.

 e) UK accounts for 17% of India’s IT exports.
 With BREXIT the overhead costs are going to increase.
 Nasscom in a report has said that the Indian IT industry is going to experience a negative influence in the short term.
-The depreciation of pound also will have an effect on the returns of these companies.
+The depreciation of the pound also will have an effect on the returns of these companies.
 Hence, Sectors such as IT, R&D, architecture and financial services are likely to shine for India.

-g) UK and EU both account for 23.7% of rupee’s effective exchange rate.
-BREXIT would lead to outflow of foreign portfolio investments and this may further weaken rupee. (on the positive side the central bank will try to maintain the liquidity in the market so the fear of fed hike of interest rate could be brought down)
+g) UK and EU both account for 23.7% of the rupee’s effective exchange rate.
+BREXIT would lead to the outflow of foreign portfolio investments and this may further weaken the rupee. (on the positive side, the central bank will try to maintain the liquidity in the market so the fear of fed hike of interest rate could be brought down)

-h) Brexit is a blow to the commodity prices.
-As such because of lower global demand, slowdown in china and many European countries had led to drop in the prices of commodities and this will be further accentuated because of BREXIT.
+h) Brexit is a blow to commodity prices.
+As such because of lower global demand, the slowdown in China and many European countries had led to a drop in the prices of commodities and this will be further accentuated because of BREXIT.

-i) The sectors that would get affected are-auto and auto components; IT sector, metals, oil, aviation, pharmaceuticals etc
+i) The sectors that would get affected are-auto and auto components; metals, oil, aviation, pharmaceuticals, etc

-j) The central bank has to recaliberate the monetary policy so as to reduce the market volatility
+j) The central bank has to recalibrate the monetary policy to reduce the market volatility

 List of some of the companies that export to Europe and the drop in the share prices